frmwrk123/frmwrk123.github.io/_posts/2018-01-30-rede-bdk-januar2018.markdown

 Diese Menschen verdienen Respekt.
 Mehr noch, sie verdienen unsere Hilfe.
 Wer sie unterstützen möchte, kann dies auf [fortherefugees.com/donate][0] tun.
-Wenn wir ganz viel Glück haben, dann stimmt auch der Petitionsausschuss einem politischen Asyl für diese Menschen in Deutschland zu.
-Alternativ könnte Deutschland auch auf Kanada Druck ausüben, dass das dort laufende Asylverfahren beschleunigt geführt wird, damit es noch vor einer Abschiebung zum Ende kommt.
+Außerdem könnte Deutschland auf Kanada Druck ausüben, dass das dort laufende Asylverfahren beschleunigt geführt wird, damit es noch vor einer Abschiebung zum Ende kommt.

 In English:
 The 7 Snowden refugees are true heroes.
 Not knowing who Edward Snowden was, they took the most wanted man in and shared everything, despite having nothing.
 Now they are harassed for their act of humanity.
 In retrospective they would do it all over again.
-If you need an example for the best of humanity, these 7 people represent it the best.
+If you need an example for the best of humanity, look no further.

 The least all of us can do right now, is to spread the word and if possible, donate money on [fortherefugees.com/donate][0].
 Every last cent goes to these